Application and Qualification procedure for K2 students to participate the in Erasmus+ student exchange (study abroad) program 2020-2021

 Q: how many credits should I do during Erasmus?

-A: In principle 30 ECTS per semester, but less is possible.
-You are not allowed to plan less than 20 ECTS per semester however.
+A: In principle 30 ECTS per semester, but no less than 20 ECTS per semester.

-Completing less than 15 ECTS will result in loss of your scholarship, which means you have to pay back the Erasmus money you received.
+Completing less than 20 ECTS will result in loss of part of your scholarship, and will thus have financial consequences.

-Q: When should I show proof that I have B2 language proficiency?
+Q: When should I show proof that I have the required language proficiency?

 A: In order to be able to qualify unconditionally, you should show it at the interview.